InventorsDev/Laravel_SDG_2023_Intermediate_Challenge/begginner.md

 - Create a TaskController then ensure to link it to your api.php file to work well
 - Create all the functions needed by for the test to run perfectly
 - Run your test and ensure it works perfectly
-- Use a tool such as Postman or Insomnia to test the API endpoints.

-## Task 2 Instructions
-Complete the two question in the controller/Api/AlgorithmController.
-The getMaxSum and uniqueChars function
-### Question 1 - getMaxSum
-        Write a function called getMaxSum that takes an array of integers as input and returns the maximum sum of any contiguous subarray of the given array.
-If the array is empty or contains only negative integers, the function should return 0.
-The getMaxSum function takes an array of integers as input and returns the maximum sum of any contiguous subarray of the given array.
-If the array is empty or contains only negative integers, the function should return 0.

-### **Example Input and Output**
-##### Example 1

-Input

-    `getMaxSum([1, -3, 2, 1, -1]);`

-Output

-    `3`
-### Question 2 - uniqueChars
-        Complete the uniqueChars that takes a string as input and returns a new string containing only the unique characters in the input string, in the order that they first appear.
-If the input string is empty or contains only whitespaces, the function should return an empty string.

-// For example, if the input string is "hello world", the function should return "helo wrd".

-### **Example Input and Output**
-##### Example 1

-Input

-     `uniqueChars("hello world");`

-Output

-   `"helo wrd"`
-##### Example 2

-Input

-     `uniqueChars("");`

-Output

-   `""`

 ## Tests
      ```shell